"I believe the man who will go down to posterity is the man who paints his own time and the scenes of every-day life around him."

 After two years studying under Johnson, Hassam moved to Boston and became a freelance illustrator.
-He also found more and more time to paint outdoors, producing watercolor landscapes in and around Boston.
-In the fall of 1882, he held his first full-scale exhibition at Williams and Everett, a popular Boston gallery, where he displayed 50 watercolors.
+He also found more time to paint outdoors, producing watercolor landscapes in and around Boston.
+In the fall of 1882, he held his first full-scale exhibition displaying 50 watercolors at Williams and Everett, a popular Boston gallery.
 Evoking the style of the French Barbizon school, these early works featured atmospheric, tonal country landscapes and dense forest scenes.

 His fervor for his craft only continued to grow, and Hassam enrolled in classes at the Lowell Institute and the Boston Art Club in order to further his training.
 He embarked on his first trip to Europe in 1883, spending time in the United Kingdom, where he particularly admired the watercolors of J.M.W.
-Turner, and then traveling on to France, the Netherlands, Switzerland, Italy and Spain.
-While he spent a brief period in Paris, it would be three more years until his career-changing encounter with the French art world.
+Turner.
+Traveling on to France, the Netherlands, Switzerland, Italy and Spain, Hassam would study old masters as he infused American impressionism into European watercolor landscapes.
+While he spent a brief period in Paris, it would be three more years until his career-changing encounter with French impressionism.

 It was into this context that Hassam entered the French art scene, studying at the Academie Julian and embarking on a series of urban street scenes.
 His first notable work from the period, entitled Cab Station, Rue Bonaparte, was exhibited at the Salon of 1887, earning him critical acclaim.
-By 1889, he had sent three dozen works back to a gallery in Boston, all of which achieved popular and critical success, while also winning a bronze medal at the Exhibition Universelle that same year.
+By 1889, he had sent three dozen works back to a gallery in Boston, all of which achieved popular and critical success.
+That same year, he won a bronze medal at the Exhibition Universelle in Paris.

 When he returned to Boston in 1889, he returned a new artist.
 He had successfully shrugged off the lasting influence of the French Barbizon school, with its tonal palette and muted atmosphere, in favor of the light-drenched, swift brushwork of the Impressionists.

 Though he was an avid traveler throughout his career - from Boston to California to Paris to Italy - he remained most fascinated with locales closer to home.
-He moved to New York soon after returning from Paris, and relished in the bustling urban streets of his new city.
-Yet, he also became fascinated by the historic charm of New England towns, particularly Gloucester.
-Time and again he captured its rustic cottages and local townsfolk.
+He moved to New York City soon after returning from Paris, and relished in the bustling urban streets of his new home.
+Winter in Union Square (Metropolitan Museum of Art), his oil on canvas painting of the famous New York neighborhood, epitomizes his fondness for intimate cityscapes.
+Yet, he also became fascinated by the historic charm of New England towns, particularly Gloucester, Greenwich, and Old Lyme.
+Time and again he captured their rustic cottages and local townsfolk.
 Ladies at leisure in domestic settings, city visitors strolling along boardwalks, clapboard cottages, fishermen on the wharf - this was Hassam's America.

 Hassam continued to paint landscapes for the next two decades until the patriotic whirlwind of World War I swept into his life.
 He became actively involved in the war efforts beginning in 1915, and his experiences became an important source of inspiration for the artist late in his career.
 The result was one of the greatest series of canvases he ever composed, his famed Flag Series.